Best Dubai Travel Tips: Things to Know Before Visiting Dubai

-I have been to Dubai several times so far, and have written a lot of different posts about activities, hotels, restaurant reviews, and travel tips.
+I have been to Dubai quite often, and have written a lot of different posts about activities, hotels, restaurant reviews, and travel tips.
 Now, I finally summarized all important information for tourists and travelers visiting Dubai and prepared this Dubai Travel Advisory.

 You’ll find general information, info on how to get around and about the different areas, top tips on what to do in Dubai, and some extra tips for female travelers.
 If you are looking for more detailed information click on the link you’ll find in this post.

-- Biggest city in the United Arab Emirates (UAE)
+- The biggest city in the United Arab Emirates (UAE)

 - More than 2 million inhabitants